gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-MIPScannerRepository.md

 ```

 ### -RepositoryOwner
-Defines the owner of the repositories configured for the content scan job.
+Specifies the SAMAccountname (domain\user), UPN (user@domain), or SID of a group that owns the repository.
+The owners are granted full control permissions on file if the permissions on the file are changed by matched DLP rule.

-Relevant only when the following parameters are set to **true**:
+Relevant only when the following parameters are set to **on**:

 - **OverrideContentScanJob**
 - **EnableDlp**